Ask a room full of agile product managers what comes out of a sprint planning meeting, and most will list two things.

 Yet another common way these meetings can lose focus is when team members start picking items from the product backlog that don’t match the current sprint goals.

-When it comes to sprint planning, it’s more important for your team to complete all work related to a single goal than to start items related to several goals.
+When it comes to sprint planning in agile product management, it’s more important for your team to complete all work related to a single goal than to start items related to several goals.

 If the conversation starts to stray from your agreed-upon sprint goal — which should be very narrow, by the way — you’ll need to bring your team back to focusing strictly on which backlog items will best support your sprint goals.